klasbo/Intro-C-linux-dev/readme.md

    - In general, do not ignore compiler warnings because they're "just warnings"!
  - `-g`: Produces debugging information that will be useful if (also known as "when") your programs crash.
  - `-fsanitize=address`: This option will crash your program the moment Something Bad happenes with the memory the program is using, and print out a large amout of information about exactly what went wrong and - when used in combination with `-g` - where it happened.

+We invoke the compiler using `compiler -options filename.c`, eg `gcc -Wall hello_world.c`.

 ###Running programs